-Psychiatric Service Animals Are Accepted At Any Housing Unit, Including Vacation Rentals Or Hotels
+Psychiatric Service Dogs Are Accepted At Any Housing Unit, Including Vacation Rentals Or Hotels

-Psychiatric service dogs enjoy pretty equivalent benefits to ESAs as they are both federally protected by the Fair Housing Act when it comes to housing, long term vacation rentals, and supported by AirBnB.
+Psychiatric service dogs enjoy pretty equivalent benefits to ESAs as they are both federally protected by the Fair Housing Act when it comes to housing, and long-term vacation rentals, and are supported by Airbnb.
 This, again, is regardless of your animal’s size, age, or breed.
 You also should not be required to pay any fees or deposits to your landlord for them to allow your PSD to live with you.

 But remember, the only questions a landlord or other individual can legally ask to verify your service dog are the following:

 - Is your dog a service dog required because of a disability?